 Hands-Free Phone Calls Coming to Made For iPhone Hearing Aids

-In a press release from Apple’s newsroom, Apple today announced three exciting new accessibility features that are on the way for iPhone users.
+In a press release from Apple’s newsroom today, Apple announced three exciting new accessibility features for iPhone users:

-- Hands-free phone calls are coming to Made For iPhone (MFI) hearing aid users
+- Hands-free phone calls are coming to Made For iPhone (MFI) hearing aids

 - Direct input of audiograms into Apple Health

 - Background Sounds adds masking sounds for tinnitus sufferers

 One of the big issues with MFI hearing aids is one-way audio streaming dilemma.
 Currently implemented Bluetooth technologies limit audio streaming from the phone to the hearing aids.
 This means your voice cannot be picked up by the hearing aids and sent back to the caller on the phone.
 Some hearing aid companies have gotten around this limitation by selling intermediary remote microphone accessories, but they come at a cost, and there is a certain inconvenience factor to carrying around (and speaking into) a remote mic.